Ten Tiny Things is an exquisite book, with a very significant message.

 Tessa and Zachary’s adventure sounded like such a fun one, that we couldn’t wait to give it a go ourselves.
 What began as a walk to our playgroup became a string of explorative tasks.
-I have no doubt that if you read this book you will also feel inspired to take a walk.
-In fact, Meg McKinlay and Kyle Huges-Odgers are hoping that you do.
-They have set up a website for you to share your own tiny discoveries, which you can find at http://tentinythings.blogspot.com.au
+I do not doubt that if you read this book you will also feel inspired to take a walk.
+Meg McKinlay and Kyle Huges-Odgers are hoping that you do.
+They have set up a website for you to share your tiny discoveries, which you can find at https://www.mylittlebookcase.com.au/

 1) MAKE A TINY COLLECTION BOX

 We were ready for our walk.
 We knew when and where we were going, and we knew we were going to search for ten tiny things.
 But Cam was asking a few questions:

 - How will we carry/store the tiny things that we find?